tylerzak/configure-vpn/README.md

 <h2>List of Procedures</h2>

 - Create a Virtual Machine in Azure
-- Sign up and Install Proton VPN
+- Sign Up and Install Proton VPN
-- Test the VPN connection
+- Test the VPN Connection
 - Observe the Differences Between Connections

 <h2>Installation Steps</h2>